MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-While most chemicals in cosmetic products present little or no threat, several dozen are associated with considerable health issues, including cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals can enter a person's body through ingestion, inhalation, and internal use, and cause the same problems as food chemicals, per this site.
+Although most chemicals in beauty products present hardly any or zero threat, several are linked with serious health conditions, including developmental delays and cancer.
+Chemicals in cosmetics can enter the body through inhalation, ingestion, and the skin, and pose the same dangers as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in water, food, and lots of other common products.
-Yet, no kind of consumer products is subject to less government oversight than cosmetics and other personal products, including Lipstick.
-Although many of the chemicals and contaminants in cosmetics and personal care products in all likelihood pose minimal risk, your exposure to some has been associated with major health conditions, such as cancer.
+Chemicals and contaminants associated with cancer are found in water, food, and various other commonly used goods.
+Yet, no type of consumer goods is susceptible to less government inspection than cosmetics, including Lipstick.
+Though many of the contaminants and chemicals in cosmetics and personal care products likely pose minimal risk, being exposed to some has been associated with serious health conditions, such as cancer.